 2. Stay on top of brand mentions

 It’s imperative for publicists and public relations professionals to stay on top of news coverage about their clients and brands to avoid being blindsided.
 Even well-seasoned actors can make off-the-cuff remarks that quickly spiral out of control.

 When Best Actress nominee Charlotte Rampling offered her opinion about diversity in the Oscars on Europe 1 Radio, her words were shared by broadcast media around the world.

 She quickly clarified her position, but this type of situation reinforces the need for timely notification of media mentions.
-Brands and publicists can set up alerts on broadcast monitoring tools like TVEyes and have the latest news delivered directly to their email inbox.
+Brands and publicists can set up alerts on broadcast monitoring tools like TVEyes to be alerted moments after search terms of interest are broadcast.
 This enables them to jump into action quickly and quell any media criticism.

 3. Share clips internally

 There were many moments during this year’s show that filmmakers, actors, nonprofits and advertisers were likely to find extremely valuable.
 Broadcast monitoring tools like TVEyes make it possible to quickly report coverage to employees and executives.

 For example, the White House staff working on the administration’s ItsOnUs.org public awareness campaign was likely to be excited about reporting coverage of Joe Biden’s speech to both political leaders and internal staff.

 4. Measure results